mwaqar666/Bot/README.md

-# Crypto Trading Bot
+# Trading Bot

-An open-source cryptocurrency trading bot framework designed for modularity and extensibility.
-This project aims to provide a robust pipeline for data acquisition, technical analysis, model training, and live trading execution.
+An open-source trading bot, being developed for modularity, extensibility, and ease of use.
+This project aims to provide a robust pipeline for data downloading, technical analysis, feature engineering, model training, backtesting, and live trading with paper trading mode.

 ## Installation